guccidoge/stock_selection_tool/README.md

 # Stock Selection Tool - User Guide

-Welcome to the **My Stock Selection Tool**!
+Welcome to my **Stock Selection Tool**!
 This tool allows you to retrieve historical stock data for Malaysian stocks and save it for later reference.

 ## Features
 - **Register and Login**: Users can create an account and log in to track their interactions with the tool.